Skip to main content

 With F5 you can refresh the hosts file.

-Right-click on the result to enabl e or disable an entry, delete or edit an entry, or to copy or export the information.
+Right-click on the result to enable, disable, edit or delete an entry, or to copy or export the information.